jymeraz/Intro-to-C/README.md

 lab2_version2: Open a file of books and print all its contents.
 Print error messages when necessary.

 lab2_version3: Open a file of books and print the contents of the books the user chooses.
 Print error messages if the user input is invalid.

+secretnumber: Use a while loop to have a user keep guessing a secret number while giving hints.

+somethingelse: print 10 random numbers.